andrewgdotcom/Model01-Firmware/README-abg.md

 * The stock firmware layout is implemented

-### modifiers-friendly.h
+### modifiers-altgr.h

-* The thumb buttons and butterfly key are rearranged:
+* Thumb and butterfly keys are permuted to make Shift+AltGr more comfortable:

 	* Butterfly is now Command/GUI
 	* Command/GUI and Alt (L/R THUMB_2) become the Shift keys
-	* The Shift keys (L/R THUMB_3) become Left-Alt and Right-Alt (=AltGr) This better facilitates touch-typing with AltGr
+	* The Shift keys (L/R THUMB_3) become Left-Alt and Right-Alt (=AltGr)

 ### modifiers-thumb-enter.h